Andrew-Chen-Wang/github-wiki-action/README.md

 # github-wiki-action
-Updates your GitHub wiki by using diffs.
+Updates your GitHub wiki by using rsync.

-Repo is WIP!
+This action updates your repository's wiki based on a single directory that matches with your Wiki's git.

+It is recommended that you still have a Home.md or whatever extension you want instead of MD.

 Largely inspired by https://github.com/Decathlon/wiki-page-creator-action and the [issue that arose from it](https://github.com/Decathlon/wiki-page-creator-action/issues/11),